gullipalli-nagabhushan/plant-disease-detection-system/README.md

     streamlit run main.py  #  to launch the server

 ## Usage
-- **Input**: Upload images of plant leaves through the web or mobile interface.
+- **Input**: Upload images of plant leaves through the web interface.
 - **Output**: The model will predict the disease based on the leaf's appearance and provide actionable recommendations to treat the disease.

 The model was trained on a dataset containing labeled images of various plant diseases.
 You can explore the dataset used in the project here: Link to Dataset.